cartesi/DevGuide/mac/guide.md

 ### Sending inputs

 From your frontend console, you can send input to an instance of the calculator app/echo-python backend already deployed to Sepolia, using your private key and your RPC gateway.
-You can run these commands from the rollups-examples/frontend console directory.
+You can run these commands from the `rollups-examples/frontend-console` directory.

 ```
 export MNEMONIC=your 12 words here